 We have the following prior authorization policy:

 For all patients, we perform procedures and seek diagnostic studies only when medically necessary.
 We treat your concerns with the most natural methods possible, and when a medication is required we will seek to use the most cost-effective option.
-For ILM members, we will provide 10 minutes of staff time for each prior authorization before you incur additional fees based on the required staff resources.
-For non-ILM patients, you will be charged for the staff resources required.
+For Integrative Life Members, we will provide 10 minutes of staff time for each prior authorization before you incur additional fees based on the required staff resources.
+Non-members will be charged for the staff resources required.